 5:00- 7:00 Funding Opportunities

-Officers from leading funding organizations will make brief presentations concerning ongoing and new funding opportunities, during the poster session.
+Officers from leading funding organizations will make brief presentations concerning ongoing and new funding opportunities, and they will field questions from the audience.
+Further questions can be posed to presenters in the poster session to follow.
+Presenters include: